SantiagoCuello97/Maven-Market-Power-BI-Report/README.md

 3. **Table Transformations**:
    - In the **Customers** table:
      - New columns for full name and birth year were created.
-     - A conditional column indicated if customers have children.
+     - A conditional column was created to indicate if customers have children.
    - In **Products**:
      - Columns for discount price and average price by brand were added.
      - Null values in the recyclable and low-fat columns were corrected.